On a Broad Reach

 Tell me, someone, please, what has the ‘Southern Comfort’, a fake Mississippi paddle boat – the paddles don’t even work, got to do with the Norfolk Broads?
 It’s just got to go!
 Thankfully, the ‘beast’ hung a right and disappeared from view, while more traditional, gaff-rigged sailing boats that actually grace the watery environment, sailed by to act as salve to my sore eyes.

-A delightful day of about five hours’ sailing had rewarded us with fellowship, laughter, glowing faces and a feeling of contentment as we headed back to Cambridge.
+A delightful day of about five hours’ sailing had rewarded us with fellowship, laughter, glowing faces.
+Feelings of contentment accompanied us as we headed back to Cambridge.

 The Techi Bits

 • I wasn’t quite sure how stable a craft the Pegasus was going to be, so I was in two minds as to which camera to be prepared to lose!
-On the basis that it was a much bigger boat than the International 470 Class dinghy I once crewed (which ended up completely upsidedown due to winds gusting force 6) I reckoned on stable.
-The FX DSLR it was.
+On the basis that it was a much bigger boat than the International 470 Class dinghy I once crewed (which ended up completely upside-down due to winds gusting force 6) I reckoned it to be stable!
+So, the Nikon D810 FX DSLR it was.

-• The 24-70mm was already on the body, but I decided also to take a ultra wideangled zoom in order to try and get more dramatic or more inclusive images within the cockpit of the boat.
-As I wanted wideangle images, the crop factor of my DX body, had I brought it, would have denied me much of that capability.
+• The 24-70mm was already on the body, but I decided also to take an ultra wide-angled zoom in order to try and get more dramatic, or more inclusive images, within the cockpit of the boat.

 • Although cloudy, the day was quite bright.
-This means that with those vast expanses of sky the in-camera metering would act in a similar way as with snow, producing underexposed and silhouettey images, which can be a challenge to the photographer.
+This means that with those vast expanses of sky the in-camera metering would act in a similar way as with snow, producing underexposed and silhouettey images.
 I applied about +1EV to compensate.
 Shooting RAW also helped balance exposure in post-processing.
-An alternative in some instances is to use a little flash fill or a reflector to lighten up nearby subjects e.g. people on the boat, but unless you’re doing a professional shoot I wouldn’t bother.
+An alternative in some instances is to use a little flash fill, or a reflector to lighten up nearby subjects e.g. people on the boat.
 Honestly, carrying a flash about on a small boat is a crazy idea…..and then your reflector would be whipped away by a gust of wind!
-I say travel light, so to speak, and enjoy the experience better for what it is.

 I hope you have enjoyed a little of this shared experience.
 If you have any photography requirements – weddings, corporate, headshots, portfolios, parties, gigs, blogshots, website pics, please contact me or give me a call and I’ll be more than happy to have a no-obligation chat with you.